soumyajiitdas/YatraMate-VehicleRentalSystem/README.md

 3.  **Start the frontend development server:**
     ```bash
     npm run dev
-    # or
-    yarn dev
     ```
-    The frontend application will typically run on `http://localhost:5173` (or another port if 5173 is in use).
+    The frontend application will run on `http://localhost:5173`.

-## Usage
+## 🚀 Usage

 Once both the backend and frontend servers are running: